umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Canvas-Designer.md

 		}
 	]

-The palette colors values are used only to give an orientated color idea to the user.
+The palette colors values are used only to give an estimated idea to the user of the final color.
-Data is the set of value that will be apply to the editor.
+Data is the set of values that will be applied to the editor.

 ![Canvas Designer](images/Canvas-Designer/24.png)

-The most easy way to create a new palette, is to first customize you style through the canvas designer and then click on the save option "Make preset".
-This action will open a text box with all the value needed for the palette.
-These value can be copied and past into the Palette config file.
+The easiest way to create a new palette, would be first customizing you style through the canvas designer and then clicking on the save option "Make preset".
+This action will open a text box with all the values needed for the palette.
+These values can be copied and pasted direcly into the Palette config file.

 ![Canvas Designer](images/Canvas-Designer/25.png)